 Call me a naïve idealist, but I’d like to believe there’s a middle ground between phrase-long quotation and fuzzy précis.
 Why not, uh, describe the book accurately to begin with?
 If I’m trusting a reviewer to somehow find some Da Vinci Code-style phrase hidden in the text, one that can be used to perfectly summarize the book’s content—do authors consciously write these things in?—I’d just as soon trust them to put that time and effort towards writing an original and engaging and accurate summary of their own.

 Because at the end of the day, I always skim over the gossamer cocoons and their kin in book reviews, and I’m sure I’m not the only one.
-And if not everyone reads these little, orphaned sentences, why on earth should everyone be forced to keep writing them?subscribe to Ploughshares?
+And if not everyone reads these little, orphaned sentences, why on earth should everyone be forced to keep writing them?Might we be so bold as to suggest that you subscribe to Ploughshares?